clinical-meteor/cookbook/cookbook/replica-sets.md

 Replica Set Configuration
 ===============================

-First, build yourself three servers using whatever physical or virtual hardware you wish.  (his tutorial assumes you're using Ubuntu as your operating system.)
+First, build yourself three servers using whatever physical or virtual hardware you wish.
+(This tutorial assumes you're using Ubuntu as your operating system.)
 Then repeat the following instructions three times... once for each server.

 ````sh
 # add the names of each server to the host file of each server